GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 A Device SDK context represents a socket connection with the Cloud IoT Core service.

 To create a context, call **`iotc_create_context()`** without any parameters.
 The Device SDK returns a list of parameters for your client application.
-Execute the function with these parameters to provision the credentials to you client application.
+Execute the function with these parameters to provision the credentials to your client application.
 Then, follow the instructions below to pass the context to the **`iotc_connect()`** function and connect to Cloud IoT Core.

 ### Step 2: Connect